PA-Boot: A Formally Verified Authentication Protocol for Multiprocessor Secure Boot: Formalization in Isabelle/HOL

-where $\type{Processor}$ encapsulates all the BSP/AP-related ingredients in {\system} (cf.\ \cref{fig:message-flow}); $\type{Envir}$ encodes the \emph{environment} of the processors, i.e., the NVM storing certificates\footnote{Other contents in the NVM, e.g., the bootloader and the OS kernel image, are not relevant, as secure boot per se is able to detect adversarial behaviors tampering with these certified contents (see \cref{subsec:secure-boot}).} and the inter-processor channel carrying communication packets; $^\star$ marks fields that cannot be empty during the entire execution of {\system}; $\type{Status}$ signifies the current status of {\system}, which can be $\type{INIT}$ (initialization), $\type{OK}$ (normal execution), $\type{ERR}$ (failure in certificate validation or packet parsing), $\type{ATTK}$ (presence of man-in-the middle attacks), $\type{END}$ (normal termination), and $\type{ABORT}$ (abnormal termination).
+Specifically, $\type{Processor}$ encapsulates all the BSP/AP-related ingredients in {\system} (cf.\ \cref{fig:message-flow}); $\type{Envir}$ encodes the \emph{environment} of the processors, i.e., the NVM storing certificates and the inter-processor channel carrying communication packets; $\type{Status}$ signifies the current status of {\system}, which can be $\type{INIT}$ (initialization), $\type{OK}$ (normal execution), $\type{ERR}$ (failure in certificate validation or packet parsing), $\type{ATTK}$ (presence of man-in-the middle attacks), $\type{END}$ (normal termination), and $\type{ABORT}$ (abnormal termination).
 In particular, a man-in-the middle attack will be recognized by {\system} when parsing the attacked communication packet and thus leads to an $\type{ERR}$ state; moreover, once a run visits an $\type{ERR}$ state, it raises an error-specific alarm and terminates in the (unique) $\type{ABORT}$ state.
 In fact, $\type{END}$ and $\type{ABORT}$ represent terminal states $\stable$ as defined in $\spec_h$, where $\type{END}$ particularly marks the ideal state $\idlstate$.

-Note that $\type{OK}$, $\type{ERR}$, and $\type{ATTK}$ are further refined to more fine-grained status types by means of prefixing, for instance, $\type{CHALRESP\_ATTK}$ indicates the occurrence of man-in-the middle attacks attempting to read or modify the challenge-response packet along the inter-processor communication channel.
-Other fine-grained types of status can be found in \cref{fig:partstate}.
-For simplicity, we omit detailed declarations of low-level types like $\type{RCHash}$ and $\type{Packet}$ in $\type{Processor}$ and $\type{Envir}$.
+Note that $\type{OK}$, $\type{ERR}$, and $\type{ATTK}$ are refined to more fine-grained status types using prefixing, see examples in \cref{fig:partstate}.